digbmc/dssf-2020/weeks/5-gis.md

 ## Tuesday, June 30

-- Timesheets due to Molly by 12:00 AM
+- Timesheets due to Molly by 12:00 PM

 ## Wednesday, July 1